duneanalytics/docs/docs/data-tables/decoded/solana/idl-tables.md

 description: Table Schemas
 ---

+!!!WARNING---
+    These tables are still in alpha state, as we are still ironing out some kinks.
+If you discover any issues, please let us know by [dming on Twitter](https://twitter.com/andrewhong5297).

 Decoded tables inherit all of the columns from [`instruction_calls`](../../raw/solana/instruction-calls.md), so you can refer there for most of the types.
 We only add columns for each argument in the function call `data` and each account that was required to be in `account_arguments`.

 ## Example IDL Decoded Walkthrough